-3. Tower finish.
-For towers not regulated by the Oregon Aeronautics Division or Federal Aviation Administration, a finish (paint/surface) must be provided that reduces the visibility of the structure.
+- 3. Tower finish.
+For towers not regulated by the Oregon Aeronautics Division or Federal Aviation Administration, a finish (paint/surface) must be provided that reduces the visibility of the structure. - 4.
+Tower illumination.
+Towers must not be illuminated except as required for the Oregon State Aeronautics Division or the Federal Aviation Administration.